KiandaBPM/docs/content/docs/low-code/why-choose-lowcode.md

 ## What's next ![Idea icon](/images/18.png)

 To continue with low-code development, you can view [Templating basics](/docs/low-code/templating-basics/).
 If you would like to learn more about ‘no-code versus low-code’ in general, see [What is no-code?](/docs/getting-started/welcome/no-code/) and [What is low-code?](/docs/getting-started/welcome/low-code/).

+To read more how to create the different widget types go to:

+- [Custom field development](/docs/low-code/field-widget/) to read about field widgets
+- [Custom rule development](/docs/low-code/rule-widget/) to read about rule widgets
+- [Custom dashboard development](/docs/low-code/dashboard-widget/) to read about dashboard widgets
+- [Client connector](/docs/low-code/client-connector/) to read about data connector widgets